 Course Failure

 Failure of a course will require the student repeat that course when it is next offered.
-Successful completion of the repeated course is a requirement for progression in the curriculum unless approved by the Program Director.
-Students who fail to achieve a passing grade of "C" in a required course will be suspended from the program.
+Successfulcompletion of the repeated course is a requirement for progression in the curriculum unless approved by the Program Director.

 Grade Appeal Procedure